anicolaevicz/vllm/EAA.md

 ---

-## 🔒 WHO WE ARE & WHY WE ARE NOT ON LINKEDIN
+## 🔒 WHO WE ARE
-We are **The Syndicate** — a closed, sovereign guild of 15 senior technology leaders who design, deploy, and scale production-grade Data & AI systems for Fortune 500 enterprises and frontier AI labs.
+We are **The Syndicate & DAO** — a closed, sovereign guild of 15 senior technology leaders who design, deploy, and scale production-grade Data & AI systems for Fortune 500 enterprises and frontier AI labs.

+Our Technology lead is **A. Nicolaevic**, Head of Product is **Massimo Blohm**, Lead DevOps is **Ivanka Turing**

 **We strictly operate under a "No Social Media / Zero Corporate Noise" policy.** You will not find our members posting corporate platitudes or generic AI hype on LinkedIn.
 Our collective NDAs with central banks, defense-tech compliance layers, and tier-1 global consultancies require strict data sovereignty and operational privacy.

-This repository and custom fork infrastructure serve as our verified, public-facing digital handshake for internal ATS/HR validation.
 We are engineers who build; we are not content creators.

 ---